 How do I control Speedify from Python?

-In addition to controlling Speedify via the command line interface, or the graphical user interface, we now offer a Python library that exposes all of the functionality of the command line to your Python code.
+In addition to controlling Speedify via the command-line interface, or the graphical user interface, we now offer a Python library that exposes all the functionality of the command line to your Python code.

 The Speedify-py open source library is available here: https://github.com/speedify/speedify-py